eitangold/Final-Engine/README.md

 The project is organized into different modules, each containing a specific implementation of an IR technique or algorithm.
 To run the code, navigate to the appropriate module and run the main script.

+starting with the configuration file's
-The config.json file is responsible for storing the configurations for the inverted index.
+The **config.json** file is responsible for storing the configurations for the inverted index.
 The configurations include the settings for the indexing process and the search process.

-The engine_config.json file is responsible for storing the configurations for the search engine.
+The **engine_config.json** file is responsible for storing the configurations for the search engine.
 The configurations include the settings for the search process and the ranking process.

 Examples of the configurations that can be stored in this file include: